AKhalifa20/A02/README.md

 ![image](https://github.com/AKhalifa20/A02/assets/123400312/d02aa662-4254-4fd3-b6ae-d16f17f1fd67)
 ![image](https://github.com/AKhalifa20/A02/assets/123400312/dad4a8ba-589c-4795-b209-491ef10813c6)
 # Step 2: Install Git As a Local Program
-navigate to the link https://git-scm.com/downloads Click the operating system you want to install the program on.
+Navigate to the link https://git-scm.com/downloads Click the operating system you want to install the program on.
 ![image](https://github.com/AKhalifa20/A02/assets/123400312/d91ad278-5580-4ee8-8533-db46677e8f0e)
 Download the latest version of Git by clicking on the first link.